 Cost of the Journey

-Cost of the 13-Day / 12-Night journey (Main Tour) is $9425 DBL / $10,360 SGL from Arusha, Tanzania.
-Our tour is one day longer this year and we’ve upgraded lodging.
+Cost of the 13-Day / 12-Night Tanzania trip (main tour) is $9550 DBL / $10,385 SGL from Arusha, Tanzania.
 This cost includes accommodations for 12 nights, all meals as specified in the itinerary, professional guide services, other park and program entrance fees and miscellaneous program expenses.
-Please ask us about a cash discount.

-Tour and extension costs do not include: round-trip transportation from your home city to Nairobi or Arusha, optional activities, or items of a personal nature such as laundry, telephone charges, gratuities for guides, lodges and drivers, or beverages from the bar.
-Costs exclude: International airfare; personal, medical, cancellation insurance; tips for guides, drivers, and lodges.
+Tour and extension costs do not include: round-trip transportation from your home city to Nairobi or Arusha, optional activities, or items of a personal nature such as laundry, telephone charges, gratuities for guides, lodges and drivers, or beverages from the bar; personal, medical, cancellation insurance.

-Optional activities can be booked on the main safari: a night drive with a local company permitted for night outings by Lake Manyara (approximately $180pp) and a balloon ride (several locations, approximately $580 per person).
+Optional activities can be booked onto the main safari (extra cost): a night drive with a local company permitted for night outings by Lake Manyara and a balloon ride.

 Flights through Nairobi are now very convenient, some direct from the USA.
-Flights through Europe with the fewest stopovers route to Arusha on KLM via Amsterdam at this time.
-There are other airlines that typically offer flights with stopovers in Nairobi as well, making it quite possible to spend time in Kenya without added airfare.
+Many airlines typically offer flights with stopovers in Nairobi, making it quite possible to spend time in Kenya without added airfare.